A survey on the growth rate inequality for sphere endomorphisms: Indecomposable continua

-In restrospective, the idea for the construction is very simple.
+In retrospect, the idea for the construction is very simple.
 We begin with a nonexpanding Anosov endomorphism of the torus with two fixed points and perform the derived from Anosov perturbation to transform both hyperbolic fixed points into sinks.
-The derived from Anosov endomorphism was first introduced by F.Przytycki, see section 6 in \cite{prz}.
-In his paper, he offered the following remark, which I quote verbatim here due to its clear relevance:\\
+The derived from Anosov endomorphism was first introduced by F. Przytycki, see \cite[Section~6]{prz}.
+In his paper, he offered the following remark, which I quote verbatim here due to its clear relevance:

-``(Caution: One usually makes a source in the case of a diffeomorphism, but this way would be wrong in the case of an endomorphism).'' \\
+``(Caution: One usually makes a source in the case of a diffeomorphism, but this way would be wrong in the case of an endomorphism).''
 Now, one considers the set $K$ defined as the complement of the basin of attraction of the sinks we created.
 In this way, we get that $K$ is a totally invariant repeller and an indecomposable continuum.
 To finish our construction we just factorize to the sphere under a four points ramification branched covering, where the ramification points of the covering projection are fitted exactly to the sinks we created.
-Then some arranges are done to obtain smoothness and the remaining properties.\\
+Then some arrangements are made to obtain smoothness and the remaining properties.

 There is another possible approach: the linear Anosov can be first carried to the sphere under the branched covering and then one can imitate the construction of the Plykin attractor (that in our case would be a repeller).
-In this case, a derived from pseudo-Anosov perturbation must be made to obtain the example (see \cite{bam} for the derived from pseudo-Anosov perturbation).\\
+In this case, a derived from pseudo-Anosov perturbation must be made to obtain the example (see \cite{bam} for the derived from pseudo-Anosov perturbation).

 We explain the details of our construction in what follows.
 We consider the linear hyperbolic toral endomorphism $\overline A$ induced by the matrix